 This is Internal Calms.

-A trauma-informed approach to internal communications that reduces workplace anxiety — not adds to it.
+Internal Calms is a trauma-informed approach to internal communications that reduces workplace anxiety — not adds to it.
 Less noise, more clarity, so your people can stay focused, connected, and ready for what's next.

 explore The approach

-Check out the core principles that guide the Internal Calms™ approach to employee communication — and why these ideas are essential for today.
+Check out the core principles that guide the Internal Calms approach to employee communications — and why these ideas are essential for today.
 Our trauma-informed framework draws from neuroscience, stress response research, and decades of evidence from healthcare, education, and other industries.

 stay IN THE LOOP

 Join Ellen's Substack newsletter for stories and conversations on communications, leadership, and building a trauma-informed tomorrow.
-Get research on the future of work, organizational behavior, and neuroscience translated into approaches you can actually use — delivered to your inbox.
+Get research on the future of work, organizational behavior, and neuroscience translated into thought-starters you can actually use — delivered to your inbox.

 I’m a trauma-informed leader, internal communications consultant, and expert storyteller passionate about building clarity and trust in the workplace.
 With 20 years’ experience across tech, healthcare, and journalism, I help organizations communicate with empathy and intention, creating lasting impact for teams everywhere — even in an era of perpetual uncertainty.